-- 7.1 Headteachers are responsible for ensuring an appropriately qualified member of staff is the designated SENCo within their school. - 7.2 Headteachers are responsible for enabling the SENCo to work strategically within their school to ensure the best possible education for learners with SEND.
-This includes allocating time to carry out the role effectively (CoP Section 6.91), and enabling an SEN lens on whole school decision making (CoP Section 6.87). - 7.3 Together, Heads and SENCos are responsible for ensuring the education within the school is compliant with the Bishop Bewick SEND Policy, as well as supporting parents, carers and the pupils in meeting their responsibilities. - 7.4 SENCos have responsibility for day-to-day operation of the school and Trust SEND Policy, and for the coordination of specific provision for individual pupils with SEN, whether they have EHCPs (Education, Health, and Care Plans). - 7.5 Teachers are responsible for working in line with the DfE (Department for Education)
+- 7.1 Headteachers are responsible for ensuring an appropriately qualified member of staff is the designated SENCO within their school. - 7.2 Headteachers are responsible for enabling the SENCO to work strategically within their school to ensure the best possible education for learners with SEND.
+This includes allocating time to carry out the role effectively (CoP Section 6.91), and enabling an SEN lens on whole school decision making (CoP Section 6.87). - 7.3 Together, Heads and SENCOs are responsible for ensuring the education within the school is compliant with the Bishop Bewick SEND Policy, as well as supporting parents and carers and the pupils in meeting their responsibilities. - 7.4 SENCos have responsibility for day-to-day operation of the school and trust SEN Policy, and for the coordination of specific provision for individual pupils with SEN, whether they have EHCPs (Education, Health, and Care Plans). - 7.5 Teachers are responsible for working in line with the DfE (Department for Education) Teachers' Standards and providing appropriate education for all the